ices-eg/wg_MGWG/state-space/Minutes.md

 ICES abstract was not accepted, but Tim may submit an abstract to the November CAPAM (next-generation stock assessment models) in New Zealand.

 Casper is going to coordinate with Anders to fit SAM models with and without time-varying selectivity.
 This will be a nice comparison with the alternative A4A models.

+## 20 June 2019
+Meeting cancelled to to scheduling conflicts.

+## 18 July 2019
+Attendees: Tim, Brian, Vanessa

+Tim has had positive correspondence with Mark Maunder about presenting work at CAPAM in New Zealand.
+Vanessa will touch base with Anders and Casper about finalizing SAM fits.